Description

 Density:

 The density of the fluid may change with temperature, pressure, or composition, for example.
-The fluid may also be a combination of phases such as a fluid with entrained bubbles.
+Also, the fluid may be a combination of phases such as a fluid with entrained bubbles.
+The Actual density is due to the dependency of sound velocity on the controlled liquid concentration.

 What happens to the Fluid?